SepidehJafarian/WheatPhenoStats-BMWpop-/README.md

 [References](###References)

-# Establishment of BME and MAGIC populations
+# Establishment of BMW and MAGIC populations

 Eight winter wheat lines ‘Event’ (A), ‘Format’ (B), ‘BAYP4535’ (C), ‘Potenzial’ (D), ‘Ambition’ (E), ‘Bussard’ (F), ‘Firl3565’ (G), and ‘Julius’ (H) were selected as founders of an eight-way MAGIC population based on the following criteria [^1] :